rtavenar/hdr/content/parts/01/dtw/dtw_gi.md

 Optimization of the quantity in Equation \eqref{eq:dtwgi} can be performed _via_ Block Coordinate Descent.
-In a nutshell, optimization alternates between the following two steps:
+In a nutshell, the optimization process alternates between the following two steps:

-1. for a fixed $f$, determine the optimal alignment path $\pi$ using the DTW algorithm;
+1. for a fixed $f$, the optimal alignment path $\pi$ is obtained through the DTW algorithm;
 2. for a fixed path $\pi$, the optimal map $f$ (when $\mathcal{F}$ is the Stiefel manifold) is obtained through Singular Value Decomposition.